Karma Siddanta - Overview

 Saṁskāras, though subtle and unseen, deeply influence how we respond to the situations that unfold as the fruits of karma.

-For an overview of karma phala refer to “Karma – the eternal account”.
+For an overview of Karma Siddanta refer to “Karma – the Eternal Account”.

 AspectKarma PhalaSaṁskāra